Group

 Coastal Flooding: Storms and Sea Level Rise

-What weather and water level conditions are associated with coastal flooding in our community?
+What water level and weather conditions are associated with coastal flooding in our community?
 What areas of our shoreline are most vulnerable and critical to our community?

 Why this matters

-Sea levels are rising which is causing us to experience more flooding along our coastlines.
-The goal of this project is to help coastal communities gather data to understand their unique flooding impacts and begin to identify priorities for building resilience.
+Sea levels are rising, causing us to experience more flooding along our coastlines.
+This project helps coastal communities gather data to understand the unique flooding impacts in their towns, informing planning, forecasting, and decision-making.

 Partners